carpentries/sandpaper-docs/learners/setup.md

 ### R

-To install R, you can visit <https://cran.r-project.org/bin/linux/> to check if your platform is supported.
-For Ubuntu, there are detailed instructions at:
+To install R, you can visit [CRAN's Linux page](https://cran.r-project.org/bin/linux/) to check if your platform is supported.
+Detailed instructions exist [for Ubuntu](https://cran.r-project.org/bin/linux/ubuntu/).
-<https://cran.r-project.org/bin/linux/ubuntu/>.
-Here are the commands to register
-the PPA on your machine and then install R:
+Here are the commands to register the PPA on your machine and then install R:

 ```bash